zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 To update the app, see the official [install instructions.]

 Note: Security researchers [found] a serious vulnerability in older versions of ExifTool.
 (It's over my head but I believe the greatest risk is to servers?)
 This was patched in v 12.24.
 For more on safely coding with ExifTool, and Perl more generally, read this [security note] from the developer.
-ExifTool is well-maintained, and has been for a long time.
+ExifTool is well-maintained.
 Bugs are fixed and new improvements are added at a steady pace.
 You'll want to stay up-to-date with the latest version.

 [install instructions.]: https://exiftool.org/install.html